elixir-ecto/ecto/README.md

 ```

 If you are contributing to the Postgres adapter you need to run the integration tests for the adapter (it is a good idea to run the integration tests even if you are not contributing to the adapter).
 You need a Postgres user with username `postgres` and password `postgres` or with trust authentication.
 To run the tests the `MIX_ENV` environment variable needs to be set to `pg` when running the tests.
 To run only the integration tests: `MIX_ENV=pg mix test` or to run all tests: `MIX_ENV=all mix test`.

-## Examples

-There are example applications in the `examples/` directory.

 ## License